numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 - **Libraries that mimic the NumPy API face significant implementation barriers.**

-  For maintainers of NumPy API-compatible array libraries (Dask, CuPy, JAX, PyTorch, TensorFlow, cuNumeric, etc.) and transpilers (Numba, Pythran, Cython, etc.) there is an implementation cost to each object in the namespace.
-In practice, no other library has full support for the entire NumPy, partly because it is so hard to know what to include faced with a slew of aliases and legacy objects.
+  For maintainers of NumPy API-compatible array libraries (Dask, CuPy, JAX, PyTorch, TensorFlow, cuNumeric, etc.) and compilers/transpilers (Numba, Pythran, Cython, etc.) there is an implementation cost to each object in the namespace.
+In practice, no other library has full support for the entire NumPy API, partly because it is so hard to know what to include when faced with a slew of aliases and legacy objects.

 - **Teaching NumPy is more complicated than it needs to be.**

-  Similarly, a larger API is confusing to learners, who not only have to *find* functions but have to choose *which* to use.
+  Similarly, a larger API is confusing to learners, who not only have to *find* functions but have to choose *which* functions to use.

 - **Developers are hesitant to grow the API surface.**

   This happens even when the changes are warranted, because they are aware of the above concerns.

-Link discussion about restructuring namespaces! (e.g., find the thread with the GUI explorer person)

 ..
+R: Link discussion about restructuring namespaces! (e.g., find the thread with the GUI explorer person)

+..
 S: I first thought you were talking about Manim, but looks like it's something different.

 ..
-S: Aaron's post re: array API and NumPy 2.0:
+S: Aaron's post re: array API and NumPy 2.0: https://mail.python.org/archives/list/numpy-discussion@python.org/thread/TTZEUKXUICDHGTCX5EMR6DQTYOSDGRV7/#YKBWQ2AP76WYWAP6GFRYMPHZCKTC43KM

-   https://mail.python.org/archives/list/numpy-discussion@python.org/thread/TTZEUKXUICDHGTCX5EMR6DQTYOSDGRV7/#YKBWQ2AP76WYWAP6GFRYMPHZCKTC43KM

 The scope of this NEP includes: